bhgames/login_radius/README.md

 I've also done some AB testing using a Cramp framework elsewhere, but you should take caution in using this gem in evented frameworks and make sure to use apache bench to test it for nonblocking yourself.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'login_radius'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install login_radius

 ## Contributing